Hunting down the similar words between Japanese & Turkish

 “tomdaş” does not have a presence in modern Turkish, instead they say “arkadaş, yoldaş”.
 Some dictionaries have it as a reference.
 The Japanese word has a presence in modern Japanese.

-dost & 同志 (doushi), 同士 (doushi) Link to heading
+dost & 同志 (doushi), 同士 (doushi) #

 Meaning: close friend